Victorian-style bathroom with ornate sink, clawfoot tub, and floral wallpaper

 The Victorian Suite

 The Victorian Suite is a time capsule within a time capsule.
-Here, understated 19th-century glamour thrives alongside modern luxuries like a roll-top bath and [decadently comfortable double bed].
+Here, understated 19th-century glamour thrives alongside modern luxuries like a roll-top bath and decadently comfortable super king bed.
 Set across two floors, the apartment boasts an unusual upside-down configuration, with the bedroom on the lower level.
 Perfect, we think, for a couple's retreat.

 The inspiration